danchern97/asci_cbl_practicals/docs/index.rst

 Report submission
 -----------------

-| *Submission email*: asci.cbl.practicals@googlemail.com
+| *Submission email*: asci.cbl.practicals2025@googlemail.com
 | *Deadline*: 31.
-May, 2022 (23:59 CEST)
+January, 2025 (23:59 CEST)

 At the end of the course, you are expected to submit a report about your findings of your practicals.
 The report should be prepared as a PDF in the LaTeX template provided in the repository at `report/`.
 In the report, you are expected to answer the questions in the practicals, and include any figures requested in the practicals (e.g. the training and/or evaluation curves of a model).
 Your report should have roughly 1 page per practical, with a maximum of 8 pages.
-For submission, add your report to your filled notebooks as a zip file and send it to asci.cbl.practicals@googlemail.com.
+For submission, add your report to your filled notebooks as a zip file and send it to asci.cbl.practicals2025@googlemail.com.
 Please make sure to **clear all outputs of the notebooks** before submitting, and **exclude any datasets or trained models from your submission**.

 Please remember that we do not allow any form of plagiarism.
 Any plagiarism will lead to all team members failing the course.